 A Few Favorite Baking Ingredients

 Natural sweeteners, almond and coconut flours, and coconut oil are as common in my kitchen now as the standard whole wheat pastry flour, cocoa powder and butter.
-But these more nutrient-dense baking supplies tend to be more expensive and a bit harder to find, Which is one of the reasons I like ordering them through Amazon, saving even more with the Subscribe and Save program (click to read how I use this program to save).
+But these more nutrient-dense baking supplies tend to be more expensive and a bit harder to find, which is one of the reasons I like ordering them through Amazon, saving even more with the Subscribe and Save program (click link to read how I use this program to save).

 These are some of the supplies I have on my Subscribe and Save list, and I love having them delivered straight to my door!